covscript-archives/covscript-dlib/README.md

-DLib bindings for Covariant Script
+This project is DLib bindings for Covariant Script